Festival in Indonesia

 Bali Arts Festival

-The largest annual celebration of art and culture in Indonesia, with a full month (between June-July) of daily performances, art exhibitions, dances, food, and other cultural offerings.
+Indonesia’s largest annual celebration of art and culture, with a full month (between June-July) of daily performances, art exhibitions, dances, food, and other cultural offerings.
 Read more about this famous Bali Arts Festival.
 It is essential to search for a cheap Bali hotel a couple of months before this festival since they will increase their rates a few weeks to a month before.

 Yogya (Jogja) Arts Festival